-Employers who pay wages in NSW must register for payroll tax if their total Australian wages exceed the relevant monthly threshold.
+If you're an employer who pays wages in NSW, you must register for payroll tax if your total Australian wages exceed the relevant monthly threshold.

-If the employer is a member of a group, the total Australian wages paid by all members of the group determines whether the employer should register for payroll tax.
+If you're a member of a group, the total Australian wages paid by all members of the group determines whether you should register for payroll tax.

 |1 July 2019 to 30 June 2020||$900,000|

-The current payroll tax rate is 5.45%.
+The payroll tax rate from 1 July 2022 is 5.45 per cent.
 View previous rates and thresholds.

-You must keep records for no less than five years.
+You must keep records for at least five years.
 Records must be:

-If your business is working out payroll tax for the first time, we have a range of services to help you get started.
+If you're working out payroll tax for the first time, we have a range of services to help you get started.